 Who needs to be involved?

 Asset management is everyone’s business and encompasses design and development, contract management, procurement, supply chain, operations, maintenance, marketing, public relations, customer services, human resources, risk, document and data control, health, safety and environmental, legal, finance, intellectual property, and more.
-An asset management system develops a collaborative and engaging relationship between these disciplines in the development of an asset management system.
+An asset management system develops a collaborative and engaging relationship between these disciplines.

 Auditing to ISO 55001